Finite coproducts, coregularity and coexactness for profinite interior algebras

-As we said, we are interested in characterizing the (AP) for $\Pro L\MA_\fin$, under the assumption that $L$ extends $S4$. \theorem If $L \supseteq K4$ is a normal modal logic with the finite model property, then $L\KFr_\lf$ is regular if and only if $\Pro L\MA_\fin$ has the \emph{(AP)}. \endtheorem \begin{proof} $L\KFr_\lf$ enjoys properties (i) and (ii) in Definition~\ref{defn:regular} of regular category (by Corollary~\ref{cor:lim} and by the existence of the factorization trough the image, in view of Proposition~\ref{prop:injsurj2}).
-Moreover, the pullback of a surjective p-morphism along any injective p-morphism is a surjective p-morphism: it is given by the inverse image.
-Regularity then reduces to the stability of the surjective p-morphisms under pullback along surjective p-morphisms (again, we are using the fact that extremal epi = surj, see Proposition~\ref{prop:injsurj2}, and that we can factorize any morphism as a surjective p-morphism followed by an injective one).
+We are now ready to connect regularity and amalgamability, under the assumption that $L \in \NExt \textsf{K4}$.
+In view of Propositions~\ref{prop:injsurj} and~\ref{prop:injsurj2}, we refer to epimorphisms, regular epimorphisms and surjective p-morphisms simply as ‘epimorphisms’; similarly, we refer to monomorphisms, regular monomorphisms and injective p-morphisms simply as ‘monomorphisms’. \theorem Let $L$ be a normal modal logic with the finite model property and assume that $L \in \NExt \textup{\textsf{K4}}$.
+Then $L\KFr_\lf$ is regular if and only if $\Pro L\MA_\fin$ satisfies the \emph{(AP)}. \endtheorem \proof The category $L\KFr_\lf$ enjoys properties (i) and (ii) in Definition~\ref{defn:regular} of regular category (by Corollary~\ref{cor:lim} and by the existence of the coregular factorization).
+Moreover, the pullback of an epimorphism along any monomorphism is an epimorphism: it is given by the inverse image.
+By applying the pullback lemma to the image factorization we can then reduce regularity to the following: epimorphisms are stable under pullback along epimorphisms.
+The claim now follows from a general fact in category theory, recalling that $L\KFr_\lf$ is dual to $\Pro L\MA_\fin$: a category with pushouts satisfies the (AP) if and only if monomorphisms are stable under pushout along monomorphisms. \endproof

-It is then sufficient to prove that epimorphisms are stable under pullback along epimorphisms in $L\KFr_\lf$ (epi = extremal epi = surj, by Proposition~\ref{prop:injsurj} and Proposition~\ref{prop:injsurj2}) if and only if $L\KFr_\lf$ has the dual (AP).
-But this is always true in a category with pullbacks (as $L\KFr_\lf$ is). \end{proof}